hzoo/hopeinsource.com/season-3/embodied.md

 > [Paperclip maximizer](https://en.wikipedia.org/wiki/Instrumental_convergence#Paperclip_maximizer)

 [05:22] **Maggie**: And I was being a bit maybe coy with it, but I'm relating it to..
-Sometimes in the react world, it feels like we have this runaway todo app machine, where every single app that gets made as a todo app.
+Sometimes in the React world, it feels like we have this runaway todo app machine, where every single app that gets made as a todo app.
 People see that everyone else is building todo apps, every tutorial teaches you to build a todo app.

 [05:38] **Maggie**: And todo apps, right, they do the create, read, update, delete which like these essential functions.
 So it is a great example, but what happens when everyone in the community is looking inwards at themselves, or when I say themselves at other members of community and what they're building and they build what they see, because it's just this self reinforcing loop.

 [05:58] **Henry**: Yeah, I guess we'd like to think we can be more creative, but that's just what you turn to.
-It's the same with a hacker news clone.
+It's the same with a Hacker News clone.

 [06:06] **Maggie**: It requires a balance, right?
 Cause we can't check out all previous norms.
 Cause our users won't know what they're looking at or what to do with it.
 I imagine this is where the Dynamicland stuff would relate a lot.
 Like whatever they're doing there sounds really cool.
 Of course it's all very mysterious and we're not quite sure what they're doing.
 But it seems like, we can't even fathom what they're making, because it seems like it's going to be so different from what we're used to using.